tilburgsciencehub/website/content/building-blocks/prepare-your-data-for-analysis/data-preparation/text-preprocessing.md

 This procedure might include (depending on the data) :

-- removal of extra spaces
+- The removal of extra spaces
-- lowering case
+- Lowering case
-- removal of special characters
+- The removal of special characters
-- removal of URLs and HTML tags
+- The removal of URLs and HTML tags
-- removal of stopwords
+- The removal of stopwords

 #### Lowering case